Mercury-in-glass thermometer: Physical properties

 Mercury thermometers cover a wide temperature range from −37 to 356 C; the instrument's upper temperature range may be extended through the introduction of an inert gas such as nitrogen.
 This introduction of an inert gas increases the pressure on the liquid mercury and therefore its boiling point is increased, this in combination with replacing the Pyrex glass with fused quartz allows the upper temperature range to be extended to 800 C.

 Mercury cannot be used below the temperature at which it becomes solid, −38.83 C. If the thermometer contains nitrogen, the gas may flow down into the column when the mercury solidifies and be trapped there when the temperature rises, making the thermometer unusable until returned to the factory for reconditioning.
 To avoid this, some weather services require that all mercury-in-glass thermometers be brought indoors when the temperature falls to −37 C.

 To measure lower meteorological temperatures, a thermometer containing a mercury-thallium alloy which does not solidify until the temperature drops to −61.1 C may be used.

 Phase-out

-As of 2012, many mercury-in-glass thermometers are used in meteorology; however, they are becoming increasingly rare for other uses, as many countries banned them for medical use due to the toxicity of mercury.
-Some manufacturers use galinstan, a liquid alloy of gallium, indium, and tin, as a replacement for mercury.
+As of 2026, many mercury-in-glass thermometers are used in meteorology; however, they are becoming increasingly rare for other uses, as many countries banned them for medical use due to the toxicity of mercury.
+Some manufacturers use galinstan, a liquid alloy of gallium, indium, and tin, or propylene carbonate, as a replacement for mercury.

 The typical "fever thermometer" contains between 0.5 and 3 g of elemental mercury.
 Swallowing this amount of mercury would pose little danger but the inhaling of the vapour could lead to health problems.